MiraGeoscience/octree-creation-app/docs/source/usage.rst

 User-interface
 --------------

+The user-interface is rendered in ANALYST Pro by one of two methods.
-To execute the application in ANALYST Pro, users can either drag-and-drop the ui.json file to the viewport:
+Users can either drag-and-drop the ui.json file to the viewport:

 .. figure:: ./images/drag_drop.gif
         :align: center